m7a/lp-gmusicradio/README-draft.md

     be played even if they are not due for this yet per their play counts.
 This may increase the perceived randomness of the playlist.
 In many cases, the default of 2.0 should be OK.
+`initial_factor`
+:   The algorithm works by merging multiple shuffled lists.
+If this were to be
+    executed in a purely “correct” manner, the result playlist would always start with one song for each rating.
+This overrepresents very nice (5 star) and very badly rated (2 star) songs by adding one of each to the beginning of the playlist.
+As a work around, this factor tricks the system into believing that it has already added at least one (or by default “half of a”) song of each rating to the playlist.
+Set this to 0 to disable this workaround.
+Set it to one to suggest to the system that one song has already been added for reach rating.
+Never set it to a higher number than the number of songs in the most rarely set rating group (unless you want to distort your playlist in funny ways like e.g. playing that rating group after all other songs and only if playlist size is close to the total number of songs).
 `min_good_perc`
 :   When the music collection contains many songs with rating of 3 stars or less
     which is e.g. expected when it is sourced from many albums that often